deuzu/RequestCollectorBundle/README.md

 $ php app/console doctrine:schema:update --force
 ```

 *You're done.
-To test it try to access a configured URL and then add /inspect at the and to see persisted requests.
+To test it try to access a configured URL and then add /inspect at the end to see the persisted requests.
 Logs are located in app/logs/ and named by default request_collector.log*

 ## Configuration